Brunomachadob/xgh/README.md

 ### 16. Don't try to row against the tide.

 If your colleagues use XGH and you are the only sissy who wants to do things the right way then quit it!
-For any design pattern that you apply correctly your colleagues will generate 10 times more rotten code using XGH.
+For any design pattern that you apply correctly, your colleagues will generate 10 times more rotten code using XGH.

-### 17. XGH is not dangerous, until you try putting some order into it.
+### 17. XGH is not dangerous until you try putting some order into it.

-This axiom is very complex, but it says that a XGH project is always in chaos.
+This axiom is very complex, but it says that an XGH project is always in chaos.
 Don't try to put order into XGH (see [Axiom 16](#16-dont-try-to-row-against-the-tide)).
 It's useless, and you'll spend a lot of precious time.
 This will make things go down even faster (see [Axiom 8](#8-be-ready-to-jump-off-when-the-boat-starts-sinking-or-blame-someone-else)).